Dartmouth-Data-Analytics-Core/RNA-seq-Primary-Data-Analysis-workshop-June-2021/Day-1/03-FASTQ-files_&_basic-QC.md

 cat stout.txt
 ```

-These example programs run fairly quickly, but stringing together mutiple commands in a bash script is common and these programs take much longer to run.
+These example programs run quickly, but stringing together multiple commands in a bash script is common and these programs may take much longer to run.
 In these cases we might want to close our computer and go and do some other stuff while our program is running.

-We can do this using `nohup` which allows us to run a series of commands in the background, but disconnects the process from the shell you initially submit it through, so you are free to close this shell and the process will continue to run until completion. e.g.
+We can achieve this using `nohup` which allows us to run a series of commands in the background, but disconnects the process from the shell you initially submit it through, so you are free to close this shell and the process will continue to run until completion. e.g.
 ```bash
 nohup bash count_GC_content.sh SRR1039508_1.chr20.fastq.gz &